TERMS & CONDITIONS

 As a company, we hold Employers’ Liability and Public Liability Insurance.

-There is a standard 10% discounts for siblings, applied to every additional child after the 1st pack bought each term.
-Other discounts such as block bookings and referrals may be given after examination on a case-by-case basis.
+Discounts such as block bookings and referrals may be given after examination on a case-by-case basis.

 - SCHOOL HOLIDAYS